alexmgrant/carbon-blue-atom/README.md

 # Carbon Blue Atom Syntax Theme

-This is a conversion of the [CabonnightBlue] (http://colorsublime.com/theme/CarbonightBlue) theme for atom.
+This is a syntax theme inspired by [CabonnightBlue] (http://colorsublime.com/theme/CarbonightBlue) for atom.

 ![](http://alexgrant.info/img/screen-shot-carbon-blue-atom)